Inu-Yupiaq

 Inu-Yupiaq is a dance group at the University of Alaska, Fairbanks that performs a fusion of Iñupiaq and Yup’ik Eskimo motion dance.

 The Inu-Yupiaq Dance Group was formed in 1995.
-The songs and dances presented are forms of "Eskimo motion dancing" represent a number of different Alaska Native cultures.
+The songs and dances presented are forms of "Eskimo motion dancing" representing a number of different Alaska Native cultures.
 The group formed in response to the need for an Eskimo dancing group in Fairbanks.